jigish/slate/README.md

     Will bind the keystroke ctrl-l to activate the layout called `myLayout`

-* Focus a window from any application in a direction: `focus direction`
+* Focus a window in a direction or from an application: `focus direction|app`

         direction = right|left|up|above|down|below|behind
+        app = an app name surrounded by quotes

     Example:

         bind 1:ctrl focus above

-    Will bind the keystroke ctrl-1 to focus the window Slate finds to be above the currently focused window.
+    Will bind the keystroke ctrl-1 to focus the window Slate finds to be above the currently focused window (from any application).
 Minimized and hidden windows are ignored.
 A couple global configuration options set using the `config` directive exist to tweak this.
 Also, up and above are the same.
 Down and below are also the same.

+        bind 1:ctrl focus 'iTerm'

+    Will bind the keystroke ctrl-1 to focus the main window of the application iTerm.
+The main window is the last focused window of that application.

 * Create a snapshot of your current window locations: `snapshot name options`